-The Read Only Test option also offers a bad block replacement feature, which, when enabled, replaces any bad blocks.
+The Read Only Test option also offers a bad block replacement feature which, when enabled, replaces any bad blocks on an ST-506 drive.
 Because F.R.D. runs with ECC disabled and does not cache any read data, no corrected data is available to put in the replacement block.
-This means that even though the defective block is replaced and no forced error flag is set in the replacement sector, the data is non-valid.
+This means that even though the defective block is replaced and no forced error flag is set in the replacement sector, the data is nonvalid.